shahzam/DialogTriggerJS/README.md

 	// A trigger based on a timeout of 5 seconds var dtTimeout = new DialogTrigger(testPopup, { trigger: 'timeout', timeout: 5000 });

-	// A trigger based on the user scrolling down to a target element on the page named '#all' var dtElement = new DialogTrigger(testPopup, { trigger: 'target', target: '#all' });
+	// A trigger based on the user scrolling down to a target element on the page named '#mytarget' var dtElement = new DialogTrigger(testPopup, { trigger: 'target', target: '#mytarget' });

 	// A trigger based on the user scrolling down at least 50% of the page var dtScrollDown = new DialogTrigger(testPopup, { trigger: 'scrollDown', percentDown: 50 });